Chicago students back in classrooms with union vote ahead

 Union President Jesse Sharkey acknowledged on Monday that the agreement “wasn’t a home run” but was “as much as we could get right now.”

-Chicago’s struggles to keep educating children during the omicron variant’s surge are similar to those faced by districts across the country, but the latest high-profile fight between teachers and Mayor Lori Lightfoot forced attention from the White House and governor’s office.
+Chicago’s struggles to keep educating children during the omicron variant’s surge are similar to those faced by districts across the country, but the latest high-profile fight between teachers and Mayor Lori Lightfoot, a Democrat, forced attention from the White House and governor’s office.

 The union, which voted last week to revert to online instruction, told teachers not to show up to schools starting Jan.
 5 while talks took place

-Lightfoot, a Democrat, repeatedly refused to agree to remote learning districtwide.
+Lightfoot — who disclosed Tuesday that she had tested positive for COVID-19 and was isolating at home — repeatedly refused to agree to remote learning districtwide.
 She also opposed teachers’ demands for a testing program that could randomly test all students unless their parents opted out.

+For parents and students in Chicago, the return to school buildings brought mixed emotions.

+Derrontae Gonzalez, the mother of a 5-year-old boy and a 12-year-old girl in Chicago schools, said she understands why teachers pushed for stricter COVID-19 protocols.
+But she told The Chicago Sun-Times that the days of cancelled classes were difficult, particularly for her son who has a learning disability.